MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **CASE TRANSFER**
 A limiter has been added so that the script run time will be reduced if only a small number of cases need to be found. *Completed by Casey Love (@C-Love, Ramsey County).
 Resolved issue #2492.*

+### DAIL SCRUBBER
+**CITIZENSHIP VERIFIED**
+added option for user to navigate back to the dail. *Completed by Charles Clark (@Senhorc, Hennepin County).
+Resolved issue #2470.*

+**CSES DAIL SCRUBBER**
+Script will branch into two scripts for a bit while testing commences.
+New script will:

+Gathers DAIL messages and creates a spreadsheet to display and work with them Identify which UNEA panel each message is associated with Determines if SNAP or MFIP case and if HRF or REVW is due If SNAP active the case will look at SNAP ELIG to gather budget information If SNAP active, UNEA detail will be added to a new worksheet on Excel document Dialog will appear based on programs active.
+Workers will be able to add notes, sign case note, indicate if Excel sheet should remain open at end of script, and indicate if additional review is needed.
+IF SNAP is active and there is either a change in the amount of CS OR the income appears to exceed 130% FPG, the script will default to having the panels reviewed by worker.
+If SNAP case needs income reviewed, a dialog for each UNEA panel will ask worker if income needs adjusting (Yes/No only).
+IF MFIP, script will add worksheet to Excel document and then attempt to update UNEA upon worker confirmation.
+Case note! and close spreadsheet
+*Completed by Casey Love (@C-love, Ramsey County) and Veronica Cary (@theVKC DHS).
+Resolved Issue #1714.

 ### NAV
 **DAIL/WRIT**